VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning: Method

 \section{Method}

-In this section, we introduce our VideoChat-A1 in detail.
-To deeply understand the user question in a long video, we design a distinct \textbf{Chain-Of-Shot (CoS)} reasoning paradigm, which can progressively think while discovering relevant shots via multi-round shot partition and dialogue with MLLMs.
+In this section, we introduce our VideoChat-A1.
+To deeply understand the user question in a long video, we design a distinct \textbf{Chain-of-Shot (CoS)} reasoning paradigm, which can progressively think while discovering relevant shots via multi-round shot partition and dialogues.
 Specifically, it consists of three key steps in each round of shot reasoning, including \textbf{Shot Selection}, \textbf{Shot Partition}, and \textbf{Shot Reflection}.
 The framework of VideoChat-A1 is shown in Fig.~\ref{fig:framework}.
-We will explain all of them in the following.

 \textbf{Video Glance}.
 To start with, it is necessary to determine if the question of the given video needs to dig into the local shots for answering, since some questions may refer to the global content throughout the entire video.
 In this regard, we introduce a concise video glance step for pre-judging.
 First, we uniformly sample 4 frames from the entire video to roughly describe the video.
 Then, we feed these frames along with user question and options into MLLM, justifying whether it is necessary to view the entire video to answer this question.
 If MLLM considers the question to be global, we uniformly sample 32 frames from the entire video, and feed them into MLLM for answering.
 If MLLM considers the question to be local, we start chain-of-shot reasoning.